bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

 ## Additional Observations

-- **Attention to Detail:** Small changes, such as hyphens in data attributes, can have significant impacts.
+- **Attention to Detail:** Small changes, such as hyphens in data attributes or the removal of functions, can have significant impacts.
 Always review template updates carefully.
 - **Community Support:** The Shopware community is active and collaborative.
 Engaging with other developers can provide insights and solutions to common challenges.
-- **Best Practices:** Embracing updated best practices, such as using native JavaScript over jQuery, leads to cleaner and more efficient code.
+- **Best Practices:** Embracing updated best practices, such as using native JavaScript over jQuery and relying on modern security strategies, leads to cleaner and more efficient code.
 - **Monitoring Deprecations:** Paying attention to deprecation notices and preparing for future removals can minimize disruptions during upgrades.

 ---

-By understanding and addressing the class, namespace, and data attribute changes in Shopware 6.5 and 6.6, developers can ensure a smooth transition and continue to build robust, future-proof e-commerce solutions.
+By understanding and addressing the class, namespace, data attribute, and security changes in Shopware 6.5 and 6.6, developers can ensure a smooth transition and continue to build robust, future-proof e-commerce solutions.